l3ender/CxPythonTools/CxApplicationScanner1_README.md

        -w ./AppScanner_WorkDir
        --git-user <name (Git)>
        --git-pswd <password (Git)>
        > CxApplicationScanner1.ot1_10042019.log 2>&1
+      ```

    Where:
-       a) The command can all be on one line.
+      1. The command can all be on one line.
 It's broken out to separate lines here to make it easier to read.
-       c) The --url needs to be updated to point to your Checkmarx host (by DNS name or IP).
+      2. The --url needs to be updated to point to your Checkmarx host (by DNS name or IP).
 Like 'https://192.168.2.190:8080'.
-       d) The --user is your Checkmarx User name (aka, ID).
+      3. The --user is your Checkmarx User name (aka, ID).
-       e) The --pswd is your Checkmarx (User) password.
+      4. The --pswd is your Checkmarx (User) password.
-       f) The -o is the output 'report' file to be generated.
+      5. The -o is the output 'report' file to be generated.
-       g) The -d is an existing directory where the generated Project (App) 'plist' files were written out to.
+      6. The -d is an existing directory where the generated Project (App) 'plist' files were written out to.
-       h) The -p is the filename of the generated Project (App) 'plist' to be scanned.
+      7. The -p is the filename of the generated Project (App) 'plist' to be scanned.
-       i) The -w is an existing (empty) directory where the generated Project (App) zip file will be created.
+      8. The -w is an existing (empty) directory where the generated Project (App) zip file will be created.
-       j) The --git-user is your Git User name (aka, ID).
+      9. The --git-user is your Git User name (aka, ID).
-       k) The --git-pswd is your Git (User) password.
+      10. The --git-pswd is your Git (User) password.

+   **Note: git credentials are not required if your plist file uses the `BranchDirectory` option in `RepoBranches` config.
+See [Sample_ProjectCreator_AppScanner-local-repo.plist](Sample_ProjectCreator_AppScanner-local-repo.plist) for an example.**

    Then:
-       a) Zip up and send back the files 'CxApplicationScanner1_report.txt' and 'CxApplicationScanner1.ot1_10042019.log' and add all of the generated contents in the 'AppScanner_WorkDir' directory.
+      * Zip up and send back the files 'CxApplicationScanner1_report.txt' and 'CxApplicationScanner1.ot1_10042019.log' and add all of the generated contents in the 'AppScanner_WorkDir' directory.

 ## Future Enhancements